Zheoni/Hanger-Bot/README.md

 in discord.
 I code this in two days for the mentioned discord hack week, so... it's pretty rushed.

-This is a server to test the bot: https://discord.gg/Wu8xugv

 ## Usage

 With `hang help` you get all the info about how to use it.